markbala/pico-gate-controller/README.md

 # Make a Dumb Gate Controller Smart

-Home Assistant to Control a Pico Pi W to Trigger a Gate Controller Button Press via a Relay Switch
+Raspberry Pico Pi W to Trigger a 330 MHz Gate Controller via a Relay Switch

-- A lightweight web server that runs on a **Raspberry Pi Pico W** to toggle a relay switch.
+- A lightweight web server on a **Pi Pico W** to toggle a relay switch.
 - Easily integrated into Home Assistant to work with sensors, automations and scripts
-- For my purposes, the relay switch is soldered to a 433Mhz gate controller to close the switch and simulate a physical button press.
+- For my purposes, the relay switch is soldered to a 330Mhz gate controller to close the switch and simulate a physical button press.

 ---